 invites Member States

-1 to continue to undertake concerted action in order to achieve the objectives of Resolution 37 (Rev. Buenos Aires, 2017);
+1 to continue to undertake concerted action in order to achieve the objectives of Resolution 37 (Rev. Kigali, 2022) and this resolution, including by providing relevant case studies of effective policies and regulatory interventions to the Directors of the ITU Bureaux in order to help share good practice;

 2 to conduct consultations with the beneficiaries of telecommunication/ICT infrastructure plans, programmes and investment, considering current differences stemming from the social conditions and dynamics of the population, so as to ensure suitable appropriation of ICTs;

-3 to promote the implementation of policies to foster public and private investments for the development and construction of radiocommunication systems, including satellite systems, in their own countries and regions, and to contemplate the inclusion of their use in the national and/or regional broadband plans as an additional tool that will help bridge the digital divide and meet telecommunication needs, especially in developing countries
+3 to promote the implementation of policies to foster public and private investments for the development and construction of radiocommunication systems, including satellite systems, in their own countries and regions, and to contemplate the inclusion of their use in the national and/or regional broadband plans as an additional tool that will help bridge the digital divide and meet telecommunication needs, especially in developing countries;

-.
+4 to study the types of digital divides prevalent in their countries (e.g., geographical, economic, gender and generational divides etc), their causes (e.g., affordability of devices and services, coverage gaps, lack of digital skills, lack of competition in telecommunications markets, etc.) and craft tailored policies and regulations to overcome them, and communicate the same to the ITU so that other members of the Union may benefit from their experiences;

+5 to work at the national level to better understand the impact of tariffs on imported ICT hardware on the adoption of future networks.

 _______________